flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 If you believe something is violating these policies, please [open an issue](https://github.com/flathub/flathub/issues).
 :::

-1. **Non-functional submissions**: App submissions that are not fully functional during review that degrade the user experience will not be accepted unless improved.
+1. **Non-functional submissions**: Submissions that are not fully functional during review and/or offer a poor user experience will not be accepted unless improved.

-1. **Console app submissions**: Flatpak is generally not well-suited for console or terminal-based applications.
-Any such submissions that is not sufficiently user facing or offers overly niche or limited functionality will not be accepted.
+1. **Console software submissions**: Console software submissions that are not sufficiently user facing or offers very niche, technical or limited functionality will not be accepted.

-1. **Minimal submissions**: Submissions that offer very minimal functionality often consisting of simple scripts, single or simple sources or aren't suitable as desktop apps or forks of existing projects without any significant modification will not be accepted.
+1. **Minimal submissions**: Submissions that offer very minimal functionality often consisting of simple scripts, single or simple sources or aren't suitable as desktop applications or are forks of existing projects without any significant modifications will not be accepted.

-1. **Impermissible submissions**: In addition to the other guidelines, the following non-exhaustive types of submissions will not be
-  accepted: documentation or help files only, media-only content (e.g., images, audio, video), fonts, firmware, low-effort wrapper applications, shell/WM/DE extensions, tray applets, system utilities (e.g., `sudo`, `xeyes`) and CLI utility programs (e.g., `elinks`, `gh`).
+1. **Impermissible submissions**: In addition to the other guidelines, the following non-exhaustive types of application submissions will not be accepted: documentation or help files only, media-only content (e.g., images, audio, video), fonts, firmware, simple web wrapper applications, shell/WM/DE extensions, tray applets, system utilities (e.g., `sudo`, `xeyes`) and CLI utility programs (e.g., `elinks`, `gh`).

-1. **Submissions incompatible or restricted by Flatpak sandbox**: Certain types of submissions, such as development tools and IDEs with a broad scope, are generally not well-suited for Flatpak due to inherent sandboxing limitations and severely degrade the user experience.
+1. **Submissions incompatible or restricted by Flatpak sandbox**: Certain types of submissions, such as development tools and IDEs with a broad scope are generally not well-suited for Flatpak due to inherent sandboxing limitations and severely degrade the user experience.
   Unless these applications are being officially submitted by the upstream developers and/or upstream has explicitly committed to supporting Flatpak they will not be accepted.

-1. **Duplicate submissions**: Multiple submissions of the same app (in terms of functionality, content, visuals, or user experience) each built with different frameworks or toolkits will not be accepted.
+1. **Duplicate submissions**: Multiple submissions of the same application (in terms of functionality, content, visuals, or user experience) each built with different frameworks or toolkits will not be accepted.
 Multiple submissions of a forked app with minimal changes in the fork (in terms of functionality, content, visuals, or user experience) will not be accepted.

-1. **Windows app submissions using Wine or emulation or translation layers**:
-  Windows application submissions that are using Wine or any submissions that aren't native to Linux desktop and is using some emulation or translation layer will only be accepted if they are submitted officially by upstream with the intention of maintaining it in official capacity.
+1. **Software using emulation or translation layers**: Windows software submissions that are using Wine or any submissions that aren't native to the Linux desktop and is using some emulation or translation layer will only be accepted if they are submitted officially by upstream with the intention of maintaining it in an official capacity.

 1. **Extensions or BaseApps**: Flatpak extensions that add support for new languages, language specific tooling etc. or BaseApps will need a